gnilk/vcpu/README.md

     - Raise exceptions
         - Within the CPU using the Int-Vector table
         - To the emulator
+- Interrupt drivers
+  - Consider how this should be done, directly or via an 'external' chip
+  - If external - how to communicate?

 - emulator
     ! accept elf files as executables